 For everyone with Mom that wasn't really a mom, don't feel bad.
 Sure, you can tell yourself she did the best job she could.
 That was probably right, but that doesn't mean the damage she inflicted on you was ok.
 For me, I've accepted what was and I've moved on.
 I don't blame her.
 I don't hate her.
 I would have to have feellings to hate, and those died years ago.

 What you can do is take note of how you survived, how you moved on, and how you've done something with your life.
 Your mother may have not loved you, but it didn't keep you from loving yourself.
 Give yourself credit for not becoming a victim of your past.
-I know it's not easy to remember, but your horrible childhood is done.
+Your horrible childhood is done and the past is in the past.
 Maybe you have children of your own, and you've been the mother to your own child that your mother never was for you.
 That is definitely something to feel good about.

 So no matter what your situation was or is, if your mom is still alive or you buried her years ago, salute yourself on Mother's Day.
 You definitely deserve it.